MarcoGorelli/MarcoGorelli/README.md

 - auto-walrus (hopefully won't be implemented in ruff)
 - polars-upgrade
 - polars-xdt
+- narwhals (🎵singing in the ocean, causing a commotion🎶)

 and a tutorial on how to write Polars Plugins: https://marcogorelli.github.io/polars-plugins-tutorial/.
 Don't be scared